 Another structural property we were interested to capture is nesting and depth.
 According to existing empirical studies\,\cite{cruz2005investigating, cruz2005empirical} the nesting level affects the understandability of state-machine models, so shallow models should be preferred.

 In our sample, state-machine models have an average nesting level of one, and behavior-tree models have an average depth of five (similar across \chg{the different DSLs}).
-In state-machine models, those using \flexbe implemented \hsms, where the nesting level is bigger than one, more often than models using \smach (11 out of the 14 \hsm models).
+In state-machine models, those using \flexbe implemented hierarchical state machines, where the nesting level is above one, more often than models using \smach (11 out of the 14 \hsm models).
 It appears that \chg{the developers in our sample projects kept the} models shallow, both when building state-machine and behavior-tree models.
-Unfortunately, there is yet no study on the impact of behavior-tree's depth on the complexity that could justify the developers tendency to design shallow models.
-A justification could link the design decision to an understandability that is similar to state-machine models.
+Unfortunately, there is yet no study on the impact of a behavior-tree's depth on its complexity that could justify the developers' tendency to design shallow models.
+A justification could link the design decision to understandability, which would be similar to state-machine models.
 However, a proper investigation is required to confirm.

-Now we turn to the use of different language constructs in \chg{the sampled} models, starting with \bts.
-In our behavior-tree sample, 66\% of our dataset nodes are leaf nodes ($1,228$ out of $1,850$ total node types), and 34\% are composite nodes. \Cref{tab:compositepct} summarizes the usage of composite nodes for each library and for the total population of behavior-tree models.
+\looseness=-1 Now we turn to the use of different language constructs in \chg{the sampled} models, starting with \bts.
+In our behavior-tree sample, 66\% of the nodes in the dataset are leaf nodes ($1,228$ out of $1,850$ nodes), and 34\% are composite nodes. \Cref{tab:compositepct} summarizes the usage of composite nodes for each library and for the total population of behavior-tree models.

 Most of the composite nodes in our projects are of type Sequence (56\% of total composite nodes) followed by Selector type (21\% of total composite nodes).
 The Parallel node concept, which generalizes Sequence and Selector, was not used much, only for 7\% of all composite nodes.
-This perhaps explains why standard libraries of programming languages normally do not include generalizations of existential and universal quantifier functions (exists and forall)---these use cases seem to be rare.
+This might explain why standard libraries for programming languages normally do not include generalizations of existential and universal quantifier functions (exists and forall)---these use cases seem to be rare.
 The re-entrant nature of the behavior-tree \chg{DSLs} allows to use Parallel to wait until a minimum number of sub-trees succeed.
 This, however, does not seem to be used as often as we expected.